EOLab-HSRW/courses/docs/control/index.md

 In case of technical issues:
 - Describe the problem, try to be provide with the steps to reproduce it.
-- Do not copy and paste massive logs (preferably less than 20 lines).
-If necessary attach a file with the complete logs.
+- Do not copy and paste massive logs (preferably less than 20 lines), if necessary attach a file with the complete logs.
 - Add screenshoot if necessary.

 ## Lab Access & Safety